 R. v.
 T.G.- Client charged with robbery; Crown indicated they would seek jail time upon conviction.
 After a two-day trial, client was found Not Guilty, as Daniel was able to raise reasonable doubt as to both the client's whereabouts during the relevant time, as well as the accuracy of witness identification evidence.

-Mischief, Theft & Shoplifting
+Mischief, Theft & Fraud

 R. v.
-F.J. and M.J.- Daniel was retained by two co-accused in relation to theft of approximately $300 from a retail store.
+F.J. and M.J.- Daniel was retained by two co-accused in relation to a theft of approximately $300 from a retail store.
 After advising clients to do some work upfront, Daniel was able to have all charges against both client dropped on the first court date.

 R. v.
 M.R.- Client charged with Mischief Over $5,000 for allegedly vandalizing leased property.
 Client adamantly denied allegations; complainant (property owner) was incredulous and had ulterior motives for making allegations.
 During trial, Daniel cross-examined complainant so vigorously that she had a panic attack.
 Judge declared a mistrial, and on next trial date, Crown stayed all charges against client.